The Surrey Hills National Landscape

-The Surrey Hills Area of Outstanding Natural Beauty covers a quarter of the county.
-The hills stretch across the chalk North Downs that run from Farnham in the west above Guildford, Dorking and Reigate, to Oxted in the east.
-The hills embrace an amazing variety of countryside, from the rolling chalk downs of yew and box woodland and flower rich grasslands, to the acid heaths and woodland of the Greensand Hills that rise to form the highest point in south east England at Leith Hill.
-They contain a mosaic of woodland, scrub and open downland.
-In between are the river valleys of the Wey, Tillingbourne and Mole and the heaths of Frensham, Thursley and Blackheath.
+The hills stretch across a quarter of the county of Surrey, that run from Farnham in the west along to Guildford, Dorking, Reigate and on to Oxted in the east.
+The hills embrace an amazing variety of countryside, from the rolling chalk downs of yew and box woodland and flower rich grasslands, to the acid heaths and woodland.
+The area includes the Greensand Hills which rise in Haslemere and stretch east to Leith Hill, the highest point in South East England, where it is said that you can see 13 counties from the top of this spot on a clear day.